02 Sep Neuroscience for Clinicians

 This online workshop will give you instant access to 6 hours of video content, accessible via streaming on our website.
-This course will be accessible for 90 days from the date of purchase, if you require an extension please contact us.
+Note that access will expire 12 months after purchase.

 A certificate of completion will be generated upon finishing the course and completing a short evaluation quiz.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.